BILL SPENCE, Associate Consultant, IG Private Wealth Management, Lloydminster, Alberta, Canada

 Shortly after Bill joined the team, they decided to leave the MFDA platform and move to IROC, allowing the team to offer more options to their clients.
 “In typical Schiller fashion, we did it in a quick, efficient manner.
 We took all three exams over the summer and got our IROC licence.
 Then we had to re-paper everybody from MFDA to IROC in the fall of 2017,” says Bill.
 “It hasn’t been a quiet transition to the investment world, but it’s been challenging and very rewarding.”

 It's also been quite successful.
-Schiller, Spence & Associates was recognized as a top team in 2020 and again in 2021 in IG Wealth across the country.
+Schiller, Spence & Associates was recognized by IG Wealth as its top team in Canada in 2020 and again in 2021.
+The award is based on sales in the calendar year, and is a significant accomplishment – especially in the midst of a pandemic.
 “We were the first team west of Ontario ever to be recognized as the number one team in Canada in IG,” says Bill.
 “We had record-breaking years in 2020 and 2021, even as team members were working in their basements and at their kitchen tables during COVID-19.”

 In 2021, the team merged with another practice in Edmonton – buying a mature book from a retiring consultant and onboarding nearly 300 clients and $60 million in assets in a short two-and-a-half-month window.
 “That was another big challenge for us,” says Bill.
 But again, successful.